gayeongpark/gayeongpark.github.io/_posts/2024-09-05-PORTS-PROTOCOLS.md

 These protocols build and manage systems and networks from across the network.

-- Secure Shell (SSH) - port 22 is a protocol that's used for secure remote login and other secure network services over an unsecure network.
+- **Secure Shell (SSH)** - **TCP port 22** is a protocol that's used for secure remote login and other secure network services over an unsecure network.
 It provides a secure channel over an insecure network in a client server architecture that offers strong authentication and encrypted data communications for anything inside of that SSH tunnel.
 This secure encrypted tunnel allows people to operate text-based commands from a remote server.
 It is for secure command line-based management.

-- Telnet - port 23 is one of **the earliest remote login protocols**(username & password authentication), allows a user on one computer to login remotely to another computer that is part of the same network and **command execution**.
+- **Telnet** - **TCP port 23** is one of **the earliest remote login protocols**(username & password authentication), allows a user on one computer to login remotely to another computer that is part of the same network and **command execution**.
 Telnet was designed for local area networks only, although some people have used it over the internet.
 Telnet actually **transfer its data in plain text**, so it is **not secure protocol**.
 This is why SSH was developed.
 I should never use telnet.

-- Remote Desktop Protocol (RDP) - port 3389 is the proprietary protocol that was developed by Microsoft to provide users with a graphical user interface to connect to another computer over a network connection.
+- **Remote Desktop Protocol (RDP)** - **TCP port 3389** is the proprietary protocol that was developed by Microsoft to provide users with a graphical user interface to connect to another computer over a network connection.
 It only allows to issue and receive text-based information.
 It supports different types of network topologies and multiple LAN protocols.
 It allows for smart card authentication, data encryption, and bandwidth reduction mechanisms.

 Port 22 (SSH): Secure remote login.
 Port 23 (Telnet): Remote login (unsecure, plain text).